 - Classifying a Public Record as Private or Sealed - PDF

 - What Can and Can't be Electronically Filed - PDF

 eFiling Criminal Cases

 The rule requires Informations to be electronically filed as of January 1, 2015.
-To meet the January 1, 2015 deadline, the court will modify the government filer portal to include the ability to file Informations, and the court will publish an API that will allow any third party to become certified as an efiling vendor for the purpose of filing all criminal documents.
+To meet the January 1, 2015 deadline, the court has modified the government filer portal to include the ability to file Informations, and the court has made available an API that will allow any third party to become certified as an efiling vendor for the purpose of filing all criminal documents.

 Attorneys may use the government filing portal or a certified Electronic Service Provider (EFSP).
 Attorneys who maintain a private practice and also provide government representation must use either the government portal or an EFSP for all filings.
 Those using the government filing portal will be asked to sign a Memorandum of Understanding which outlines an agreement to pay all filing fees associated with their private practice cases.

 Government attorneys may request a New User Account, by sending an email to firstname.lastname@example.org and including the following information: Attorney name, bar number, phone number, mailing address, email address, and a secondary (support staff) email address.